blog photo

 Elementary & Middle School

 • Wants vs. Needs.
 When it comes to money management, it’s all about choices.
 Children between the ages of 6 and 10 can really benefit from learning how to make good choices by distinguishing between their wants and needs.
 When they want to buy something that isn’t a necessity, help them to reach this conclusion on their own by asking a few key questions.
-In a com article, “The 5 Most Important Money Lessons to Teach Your Kids,” Lauren Shin offers insight for parents.
-She suggests asking questions such as, “Do you think this is something we really need now, or can we wait?
+Asking questions such as, “Do you think this is something we really need now, or can we wait?
 Do you think it may be less expensive online or in another store?”
 Help them develop the habit of stopping to consider if they need something before they toss it into the shopping cart.
 This is a skill they will carry with them into adulthood that will serve them well.

 • The art of saving.
 Learning how to budget, and how to save, are critical financial skills for every age.
 Getting started can be as simple as encouraging younger children to save some or all of their birthday money or allowance in a piggy bank or clear jar.
 Learning to save with physical currency is one of the 6 Important Money Management Lessons for Kids outlined in a com article.
 The experience of working with tangible money will introduce them to the basics of money management, and help prepare them for a trip to the bank when they’re a little older.
 Many banks, including Fidelity, offer special savings programs just for children.
 Fidelity’s Green Team Savings plan is designed to make learning about saving fun.
 For a minimum deposit of $1, any child under age 18 can open an account.
 Green Team Savings offers exclusive events with the program’s mascot, Sammy Saves-A-Lot, special products, and discounts.